Soo-jin and Hyun-su sit on their couch with their dog, Pepper, sitting on Soo-jin's lap

 Lee Sun-kyun and Jung Yu-mi in SLEEP, a Magnet release.
 Photo courtesy of Magnet Releasing.

 “Together we can overcome everything” reads a handmade sign that hangs in Soo-jin and Hyun-su’s living room.
 This declaration, which serves as a lifeline for Soo-jin throughout “Sleep,” also serves as the foundation upon which the film rests.
-Though Hyun-su’s sleepwalking inspires the horror element of this story, it is Soo-jin and Hyun-su’s relationship — and their individual roles in that relationship — that truly sets the theme.
+Though Hyun-su’s sleepwalking inspires the horror element of this story, it is Soo-jin and Hyun-su’s relationship.
+And their individual roles in that relationship — that truly sets the theme.
 It’s also what allows the comedic elements to flourish.

 The trap some horror-comedy films risk falling into is an over-reliance on comedy that more often than not distracts from the overarching story rather than complementing it.
 What helps make “Sleep” such a good addition to this genre is its avoidance of such a trap.
 The best comedic moments circle around the audience’s understanding of who Soo-Jin and Hyun-su are as a couple.
 Used in this way, the comedy becomes something recognizable and relatable instead of forced.
 With comedy building the relationship, horror is given room to quietly and efficiently dismantle it.